-How long is it going to take to learn how to play?
+How long is it going to take to learn how to sing?

-Each instrument has a different learning speed.
-Depending on the level you want to achieve there is a minimum of hours to spend.
+Each program has a different learning speed.
+Depending on the level you want to achieve there is a minimum of hours to spend learning an.

 Foundation level to level 3 will take you up to 200 hours.
 With level 3 finished you will be able to read and play and understand the basic concept of music.